sani-1023/E_voting_Blockchain/README.md

 # E_voting_Blockchain

-This is an evoting system using hyperledger fabric
+This is an evoting system using hyperledger fabric.It is a voting online web application.
+It provides voters and election candidates a fair election process.

 # Prerequisites: (Git, Curl, Docker, Docker-compose)